-I am an Assistant Professor in the Department of South Asian Languages and Civilizations at the University of Chicago.
+I am an Associate Professor in the Department of South Asian Languages and Civilizations at the University of Chicago.
 I work on the literary and intellectual traditions of South and Southeast Asia, including:

 I am the co-founder and editor of NESAR (New Explorations in South Asia Research), an open-access journal of South Asian Studies.